akoidan/pychat/README.md

  - `0005` is Id of user
  - `EJAd` id of connection (`TornadoHandler.id`)

+TO see current connections and their info check chrome://webrtc-internals/

 ## Frontend Stack
 The technologies stack used in project:
 - Typescript